dbcook/pm30_mv_cnc/README.md

 in 2019, but they have come a long way and now provide speed and torque approaching that of servos at lower cost.

 I used the 750W DMM 86N-DHT-A6MD1 (NEMA flavor) servos from [Dynamic Motor Motion](https://www.dmm-tech.com/products_main.html) with their DYN4 series drivers.
 A motor+drive pair costs about $USD 560 on the 2023 price list.
 It would have been OK to use the next smaller size servos for the X and Y axes, but I consciously chose to keep them all the same type for interchangeability.
-Overall I've been happy with the performance, but I've had two servos burn out (one on X and one on Z) in the four years I've been running the system, despite only moderate levels of use.
-In both cases it was the motors rather than the DYN4 drive units that failed.
+Overall I've been happy with the performance, but I've had all three original servos burn out in the four years I've been running the system, despite only moderate levels of use.
+In all cases it was the motors rather than the DYN4 drive units that failed.

-The Z axis has some tendency to sink under its weight, so the next time the Z motor fails I'm going to replace the Z servo with a 86N-DHT-A6MDB that has a 24VDC holding brake.
+The Z axis has some tendency to sink under its weight, especially when you de-power the servos, so the next time the Z motor fails I'm going to consider replacing it with a 86N-DHT-A6MDB that has a 24VDC holding brake.
+However that feature does require continuous 24V current to hold the brake, so if you want to shut down the system completely you still need to physically hold the Z axis up at final shutdown.

 If I had it to do over, I'd probably go with the Clearpath servos based on the failure history with the DMM units and the fact that Clearpath has an extensive